With new mandate secured, Turkey's Erdogan likely to continue engaging with both West and Russia

 French President Emmanuel Macron, meanwhile, said his country and Turkey “have huge challenges to face together,” including a return to peace in Europe.
 “With President Erdogan ... we will continue to move forward.”

-And in a sign that he is also valued by the West's adversary, Russian President Vladimir Putin attributed Erdogan’s victory to his “independent foreign policy.”
+And in a sign that he is also important to the West's adversary, Russian President Vladimir Putin attributed Erdogan’s victory to his “independent foreign policy.”

 Those policies helped Erdogan maintain his popularity despite significant challenges at home, including an economy battered by high inflation and a devastating earthquake that led to criticism of his government.
-In his victory speech, Erdogan said rebuilding the quake-struck cities would be his priority.
+The Turkish lira plunged against the dollar Monday, though stocks rallied.

+“Who else were we going to vote for but the man who brought our country to this point?”
+Hacer Yalcin asked during post-election celebrations.
+“He prepared everything, piled it all in the middle, and now someone else is going to come and eat it?”

 Erdogan acknowledged in a recent television interview that certain Gulf States, that he did not name had given Turkey financial assistance that helped prop up the country’s economy.